Lombiq/Orchard-Dojo-Library/Library/Training/Guidelines/CoreConceptsAndBasicUsage/IntermediateContentManagement.md

 	- Selecting content types to be indexed and rebuilding index
 	- Adding a Search widget to the layout
 - Media management
-	- Managing and editing media with Media Library and Media Processing
+	- Managing and editing media with Media Library and Image Editor
-	- Overview of Media Profiles
+	- Media Processing and overview of Media Profiles

 Time requirement: 2h 0m